betagouv/datapass/README.md

 Then you can use this key to configure ssh connection to: `ssh://signup@192.168.56.125:22/home/signup/.rbenv/versions/2.7.1/bin/ruby`

-NB: if you want to run rubocop, you might need to install standardrb `gem install standardrb`.
+NB: if you want to run rubocop, you might need to install standardrb `gem install standardrb` on your guest machine.

 ### React dev tools keep disconnecting